 Being exploited for years and years working under barbarous circumstances results in a civil war that starts in 1960 and goes on for 36 years.

 As a result of this violent past there still is a high crime rate today.

 You will see a huge amount of people living in very poor conditions.

-Especially in the rural areas, some people have nothing more than a shack made of some pallets and a tin roof.
+Especially in the rural areas, some people have nothing more than a shak made of some pallets and a thin roof.